vivekbhr/reproChecklist/README.md

 # eLifeAmbassadors computational reproducibility checklist for reviewers

 This checklist has been adopted from the [TOP guidelines](https://cos.io/our-services/top-guidelines/) for reproducibility, described in [this article](http://science.sciencemag.org/content/348/6242/1422.full) and modified to integrate various other editorial policies and guidelines provided by a range of publishers in life sciences.
 This checklist would evolve with the input of the community.
-Feedbacks and comments are welcome though #eLifeAmbassadors on twitter.
+Feedbacks and comments are welcome through the hashtag #eLifeAmbassadors on twitter.
 For suggestions, please open an issue on this repository.

 ## Computational reproducibility checklist for reviewers in life sciences